Kyriosity/read-write/readme+/dev/software-parts/app-model.md

-# Application model - reminder
+# Application model - Reminder

-_Model_, though a rather obscure term, is a cornerstone of software engineering, which shapes and formalizes entities and tasks of application.\
+The _Model_, though a rather obscure term, is a cornerstone of software engineering, which shapes and formalizes entities and tasks of the application.\
-A model may rank from a dumbest `new Brick { W = 20, D = 12, H = 6,5 }` up to a universe of media franchise, from private proof of concept to enterprise solution, from bubble sort to 3D engine.
+A model may rank from the dumbest `new Brick { W = 20, D = 12, H = 6,5 }` up to a universe of media franchise, from private proof of concept to enterprise solution, bubble sort to 3D engine.

-## Insight of model data
+## Insight into model data

 First and foremost, _model_ is not identical to _data_, its vital but nevertheless optional part.
 A model may render pure functionality (e.g. input and output of hash calculation).